DevonKawaguchi/PaperPaladin/README.md

 > Due to the project's time constraints and lack of existing musical skill respectively, accessibility options for those with visual, motor, or neurological impairments are unfortunately not supported, and public audio libraries and copyrighted media have been used to create the application's in-game soundscape.

 ## Installation Instructions:
-N/A - The application was compiled in the Unity game engine and hence does not require any installation instructions.
+To install the application, either:
+a.
+Open the application from the "Part A - Paper Paladin Programming Project" folder and download your respective platform version.
+Afterwards, you should be able to click on the application icon and open the application without any further installation instructions.
+b.
+Download to the .zip file submitted in SEQTA submissions, open the "Part A - Paper Paladin Programming Project" folder, open the folder of your respective platform, and click on the application icon inside.
+Afterwards, you should be able to open the appliation without any further installation instructions.

+To install the project file, either clone or download the repository.

 ## How to Use:
-To interact with the application, certain key inputs are required.
+To interact with the application, certain arrow and letter key inputs are required.
 The following is included in the application through in-game text prompts and a dedicated "Controls" page in the main menu:

 | Control | Description |
 | --- | --- |